ScottLogic/iOS9-day-by-day/02-User-Interface-Testing/UserInterfaceTesting.md

 		// Tap the view detail button.
 		app.buttons["View Detail"].tap()

-		// Verify that nothing has happened and we are still at the menu scren.
+		// Verify that nothing has happened and we are still at the menu screen.
 		XCTAssertEqual(app.navigationBars.element.identifier, "Menu")
 	}